Whether going out for stud service or not, ovulation timing, an experienced stud dog and a good reproductive vet can determine your breeding success.

 A Hall Of Fame Breeder’s Perspective, by Barbara J. Andrews

-Getting your top show bitch bred can be as simple as letting her out of your sight but getting her pregnant to the right stud dog isn't always easy.
+Getting your top show bitch bred can be as simple as letting her out of your sight near a mutt but getting her pregnant to the right stud dog isn't always easy.

 You have adroitly negotiated fees, contract, and transportation but you may be unprepared for the next hurdle.
 Bitches can fail to ovulate when shipped or even if driven to the stud owner.
-No matter how much you say “its ok” to her, it is not.
+No matter how much you say “its ok” to her, it isn't.
 It is a strange place.
-She will feel abandoned.
 Instinct warns her not to have babies in a potentially hostile environment.
-If she’s been shown, she will be better prepared to accept new situations and being handled by strangers but a sheltered house pet will be in for significant emotional trauma, even with the most caring stud owner.
+If the breeding bitch has been shown, she will be better prepared to accept new situations and being handled by strangers but a sheltered house pet will be in for significant emotional trauma, even with the most caring stud dog owner.

 New surroundings are instinctively regarded as hostile, causing a sensitive or primitive breed to undergo chemical changes that can prevent ovulation.
-Even if she has ovulated prior to her romantic rendezvous (an ideal situation that in itself eliminates postponed ovulation), excessive stress may cause her to reject uterine attachment of the fertilized eggs.
+Even if your female has ovulated prior to her romantic rendezvous, (which is ideal because it eliminates postponed ovulation) excessive stress may cause a successfully mated bitch to reject uterine attachment of the fertilized eggs.

-Arriving too early can result in delayed ovulation or no egg release at all!
-The most common mistake is sending the bitch too early.
-Once released, the eggs remain fertile for several days.
-If ovulation and receptiveness is delayed, a worried stud owner may inseminate her so as to collect the fee or avoid the risk of being said to have a dud for a stud.
+Being transported to the stud dog too early in her estrus cycle can result in delayed ovulation or no egg release at all!
+In fact, presenting the bitch too early in her heat cycle is the single most common mistake in off-site breedings.
+So, stud or bitch owner, relax, "it typically takes about 48 hours for all of the ova to be released from the ovary" says Jane Barber, DVM, Repro Specialist.
+If ovulation and receptiveness is delayed, a worried stud owner may inseminate her so as to collect the fee and/or avoid the risk of being said to have a dud for a stud.
 Sadly, stud owners can be absolute strangers to truth when it comes to unreceptive bitches.

 Conception rate is as adversely affected by the bitch’s emotional state as by her physical condition.
 Although her food probably comes from a bag nowadays, her instinct perceives unaccustomed food as an uncertain supply.
-Primitive breeds may not ovulate under such circumstances.
-Just trust me on this: in the wild, only the dominant bitch will ovulate if a drought is imminent.
+The more primitive dog breeds may not ovulate under such circumstances.
+For example, in the wild, only the dominant bitch will ovulate if food is scarce.
 So provide her regular food and insist that the stud owner use it!
-There’s little you can do about odd-tasting water other than to accustom her to a little apple cider vinegar in advance and trust the stud owner to keep her on it because adding lemon juice to city water rarely works.
+There’s little you can do about odd-tasting water other than to accustom her to a few drops of apple cider vinegar in her water in advance and trust the stud owner to keep her on it during her visit.

 Ethics, obligation, and keen attention by the stud owner are vital in order to prevent failure and repetition of the same problem on her next season.
-In handling a bitch, anything other than total honesty on the part of the stud owner is the worst kind of deception.
-Pity the trusting bitch owner who believes something is wrong with his bitch when she misses the mating after all those “forty minutes ties.”
+Pity the trusting bitch owner who believes something is wrong with his bitch when she misses after all those “forty minutes ties.”

 AI, Frozen or Chilled Semen

-If you know she’s easily stressed, increase the odds of conception by shipping the semen instead of sending the bitch to the semen, not vise-versa.
-Locate a veterinarian that deals with canine reproductive problems on a regular basis.
+If you know she’s easily stressed, increase the odds of conception by having the semen shipped to her instead of sending the bitch to the semen.
+Locate a veterinarian that deals with canine reproduction on a regular basis.
 Note: old-fashioned vaginal insemination (AI) is only applicable with freshly collected semen.
 Most professionals believe the only reliable way to do chilled or frozen semen insemination is by uterine implant which requires nearly the same degree of invasive surgery as performing a c-section.
 One reproductive professor prefers a process whereby the semen is placed in the uterus through an endoscopic-like vaginal procedure.
-He says it eliminates surgical risk but could damage the vaginal and/or uterine wall.
+He says it eliminates surgical risk but cautions that it could damage the vaginal and/or uterine wall.
 If you are close to a top veterinary university, take advantage of frozen semen and plan well in advance of estrus.

 Canine Reproduction Vet

-WARNING: Artificial Insemination incompetence make one wonder how some vets ever became parents!
-Do not assume proficiency just because your local vet is conscientious and capable on routine stuff.
-A good canine reproduction veterinarian will know of a dependable stud dog.
-If not, it’s a safe bet he or she is NOT a “reproductive expert.”
-If you are taking the bitch to the stud dog, employ a local working stud dog’s keen senses and also evaluate the bitch’s reaction.
+If you are taking or shipping the bitch to the stud dog, employ a local working stud dog’s keen nose to determine when she's "ready" or about to ovulate.
 Cattle ranchers use a teaser bull to mark ovulating cows.
-Make use of the good stud dog’s indisputable talent in determining when to have the semen on hand or when to make the trip.
-And do offer to pay the local stud owner for his time and trouble.
+Make use of a good local stud dog’s indisputable talent in determining when to have the semen on hand or when to make the trip.
+Expect to pay the local stud owner for his time and trouble.
 The dog will work for free!

-Assemble your new knowledge in advance, locate a good vet and stud dog owner who will work with you, and owning a top quality, well prepared breeding bitch will equip you to be a successful breeder.
+Assemble your new knowledge in advance, locate a good vet and a stud dog owner who will work with you.
+Objectively assess your bitch's structure, overall breed type, temperament, and genetics.
+Only a top quality, well prepared breeding bitch will equip you to be a successful breeder.
 Don’t become the often-disappointed bitch owner who doesn’t survive the first five years in the sport!